 I had never heard of the small town of Sebastopol, California until I was on my way there.
-On the morning of Friday, January 26, 2018, I was in the car with my parents driving west to Sonoma County from Sacramento en route to my first stay in a residential rehab facility.
+On the morning of Friday on January 26, I was in the car with my parents driving west to Sonoma County from Sacramento en route to my first stay in a residential rehab facility.

 Clothes were hastily thrown into my bag.
 The hangover was hitting me hard from the night before.
 I had finally reached a breaking point.
 I could not go on like this.
 I could drink and use no longer.
 I needed to get my life together.
 But I could not do it on my own.

 My name is Bob and I am a recovering alcoholic-addict.
-I am 48 days clean and sober as I write this and I have a story of inspiration and hope to share with you.
+I am 48 days clean and sober as I write this and I have a story of inspiration and hope to share with you about sobriety success.